NairVipin/Data-Extraction-Cleaning-in-R/README.md

 # *Data Extraction and Cleaning in R*
 Extract and clean accelerometer data from an experiment with Samsung Galaxy S Smartphones

-An analysis of accelerometer data generated from an experiment with Samsung Galaxy S smartphones.

 ### Contents

   - `CodeBook.md` - Describes the experiment data and the steps taken to summarize the data.